sansinghsanjay/DjangoTutorials/CeleryProgressbar/README.md

 And the following command in another terminal:
 `$ python manage.py runserver`
 Open a browser and hit "localhost:8000", the app should work there as shown in the demo video above.
+18. Following are some points to take care of:
+    1. The name of Celery tasks file must be "tasks.py"
+    2. Install "channels" Python package.
+It is required for WebSocket communication.
+Its version must be "3.0.4" for Django version ">=4.0.0"
+    3. When every you make any changes related to Celery, such as "HomeApp/tasks.py", etc., then re-run the `$ celery -A CeleryProgressbar worker -l info` command.

 ## Role of Celery
 ## Role of RPC